swiss-chris/quora-expander/README.md

 do_show_more_of_answers(       do_view_more_replies(
 ```

-Complete the command you want, close the parenthesis, and hit Enter.
+Finish typing the command you want, close the parenthesis, and hit Enter.

 E.g. the following command: